 To look at the Tower simply, it means great change forced by those who have been made to feel powerless.
 On a personal level, it could mean confronting someone who is a negative influence in your life -- either causing them to change, or banishing them altogether so you can focus your energy on more positive people around you.
 On a collective level, it could indicate a social transformation -- like voters standing up for real change in a coming election.
 It's not quite scary when you look at it like that, right?

-The good news is, when the Devil pops up during a Tarot reading, it doesn't mean the recipient is going to go to hell or will be possessed by demons.
+The good news is, when The Devil Tarot card pops up during a Tarot reading, it doesn't mean the recipient is going to go to hell or will be possessed by demons.
 What has traditionally been known as the Devil card expresses the realm of the taboo, the culturally rejected wildness and undigested shadow side that each of us carries in our subconscious.
 This shadow is actually at the core of our being, which we cannot get rid of and will never succeed in taming.
 From its earliest versions, which portrayed a vampire-demon, this card evoked the church-fueled fear that a person could "lose their soul" to wild and passionate forces.

 The image which emerged in the mid-1700s gives us a more sophisticated rendition -- that of the "scapegoated Goddess," whose esoteric name is Baphomet.
 Volcanic reserves of passion and primal desire empower her efforts to overcome the pressure of stereotyped roles and experience true freedom of soul.
 As a part of the message of Tarot, this fearsome passion and power must be reintegrated into the personality to fuel the soul's passage from mortal to immortal.